Jurfest/SwiftUI-SearchBar-Recipe/README.md

 ### Acknowledgment

-This project is my result after completing a section of the course [SwiftUI - Declarative Interfacer for any Apple Device](https://www.udemy.com/course/swiftui-declarative-interfaces-for-any-apple-device/).
+This project is my result after completing a section of the course [SwiftUI - Declarative Interfaces for any Apple Device](https://www.udemy.com/course/swiftui-declarative-interfaces-for-any-apple-device/).

 ### :page_facing_up: License